|Nutrition Facts (per serving)|

 James Bond and the Americano

-Yet, it did make a few appearances in the series and in the short story, "A View to Kill" Fleming explains where Bond thinks it appropriate to enjoy an Americano.
+The Americano did make a few appearances in the series.
+In the short story, "A View to a Kill," Fleming explains where Bond thinks it appropriate to enjoy an Americano.
 He writes that "One cannot seriously drink in French cafes" and that gin, whiskey, and vodka have no place on sunny sidewalks.
-In this venue, "Bond always had the same thing -- an Americano."
+In this venue, "Bond always had the same thing—an Americano."

-You can, of course, top the Americano with as much soda water as you like and this will affect the strength of the cocktail.
-Yet, if we estimate that our total volume is around 5 ounces, this Campari cocktail weighs in at a gentle 9% ABV (18 proof).
+You can, of course, top the Americano with as much soda water as you like, and this will affect the strength of the cocktail.
+As an estimate, if the total volume is around 5 ounces, this Campari cocktail weighs in at a gentle 9 percent ABV (18 proof).